vinceimbat/vinceimbat/content/we need a field called spirituality.md

 ---
-title: "Is there really a need for a field called Spirituality?"
+title: We need a field called spirituality
-date: "2021-02-15"
+date: 2021-02-15
+aliases:
+  - Is-there-really-a-need-for-a-field-called-Spirituality
 tags:
+  - thoughts

-- "seedlings"
+  - seedlings
-sr-due: 2022-09-02
+sr-due: 2025-02-06
-sr-interval: 3
+sr-interval: 102
-sr-ease: 250
+sr-ease: 230
 ---

-Spirituality is a tricky field.
-Its language muddles with philosophy, psychology, religion, health, etc. What separates it from all the others?
+[[Spirituality]] is a tricky field.
+Its language muddles with [[philosophy]], psychology, [[religion]], health, etc. What separates it from all the others?
 Is there a logical necessity to construct another word such as this?

 Giving a name to something means we are claiming that it is “different” from the others.
 Otherwise, why would we name it in the first place?
 A name is a differentiator.